Lessons from a Unicorn Digital Marketing Virtual Assistant who actually does the work:

 And there are plenty of online gurus that you can follow on IG, listen to their podcasts, or join their free facebook groups.

-(And while you’re at it, make sure you’re in my free Facebook group – the Digital Media VA Lab – and subscribed to my Unicorns Unite podcast to get free access to expert tips and insider secrets every week!)
+(And while you’re at it, make sure you’re in my free Facebook group – the Unicorn Digital Marketing Assistant Lab – and subscribed to my Unicorns Unite podcast to get free access to expert tips and insider secrets every week!)

 On the other hand – this one is tricky.
 Sometimes you sign up for so many workshops and courses and free trainings that you’re burned out before you even begin.